stephaned68/COlib/README.md

 Companion API script for COF/COC/CG Roll20 character sheets

+## 2021-05-12 - Version 2.4

+Added logic to update mecha crew abilities and related ranks values

 ## 2021-05-02 - Version 2.3

 Added logic to update starship crew abilities and related ranks values

-Whenever a starship sheet is opened, the worker script sets the POSTES_EQ atribute to _"update"_
+Whenever a starship sheet is opened, the worker script sets the POSTES*EQ atribute to *"update"\_

 COlib sets an event handler to track changes to this attribute.
 Whenever it has the _"update"_ value :